Ah, the good ol’ About page.

 Plus you now know there are more people visiting this page than almost any other on your site…

 So why wouldn’t you ask for action at this point?

 Be sure to include a CTA button or contact form here – make it relevant to what you talked about elsewhere on the page, though.

 When your prospect finishes reading your About page, they’ll feel they’ve gotten to know you better, they understand why you do what you do… and now it’s your duty to offer them a way to get in touch, so you can help them with what they need.

 Which reminds me:

-I’m launching a new service soon to help optimize your About page – and the other key conversion elements of your site messaging – specifically for early-stage startups and solopreneurs.
+I have a service that helps optimize your About page – and the other key conversion elements of your site messaging – created with startups and solopreneurs in mind.